Microbial-Ecology-Group/vero-research/docs/formercastmembers.md

     <p>rabigelow1@buffs.wtamu.edu</p>
   </div>
   <div style="grid-column: 1 / span 2; grid-row: 3;">
-    <p>Rebecca received her BS in Biomedical Sciences from Texas A&M University.
-She is currently a MS student in the Department of Agricultural Sciences at West Texas A&M, expecting to graduate in August of 2023.
-Her research focus is evaluating how various antimicrobials affect the host whole blood transcriptome of commercial feedlot cattle when administered as a metaphylactic treatment for bovine respiratory disease.
-Following graduation, she plans to pursue her PhD. </p>
+    <p>Rebecca received her BS in Biomedical Sciences from Texas A&M University and her MS degree 2023 from the Department of Agricultural Sciences at West Texas A&M and the VERO Partnership.
+Her research focused on evaluating effects of various antimicrobials on the whole blood transcriptome of commercial feedlot cattle when administered as a metaphylactic treatment for bovine respiratory disease.
+Rebecca is currently pursuing her PhD at Kansas State University. </p>
   </div>
 </div>